Terms and Conditions

 7. Disciplinary Procedures

-(a) The Head may in her discretion require you to remove or may suspend or, in serious or persistent cases, expel your child from the School if she considers that your child’s attendance, progress or behaviour (including behaviour outside school) is unsatisfactory and in the reasonable opinion of the Head the removal is in the School’s best interests or those of your child or other children.
+(a) The Headmaster may in his discretion require you to remove or may suspend or, in serious or persistent cases, expel your child from the School if he considers that your child’s attendance, progress or behaviour (including behaviour outside school) is unsatisfactory and in the reasonable opinion of the Headmaster the removal is in the School’s best interests or those of your child or other children.

-(b) The Head may in her discretion require you to remove or may suspend or, in serious or persistent cases, expel your child if the behaviour of you or either of you is, in the opinion of the Head, unreasonable and affects or is likely to affect adversely the child’s or other children’s progress at the School or the well-being of School staff or to bring the School into disrepute.
+(b) The Headmaster may in his discretion require you to remove or may suspend or, in serious or persistent cases, expel your child if the behaviour of you or either of you is, in the opinion of the Headmaster, unreasonable and affects or is likely to affect adversely the child’s or other children’s progress at the School or the well-being of School staff or to bring the School into disrepute.

-(c) Should the Head exercise her right under sub-clause 7(a) or 7(b) above, you will not be entitled to any refund or remission of fees or supplemental charges due (whether paid or payable) and the deposit will be forfeited.
+(c) Should the Headmaster exercise his right under sub-clause 7(a) or 7(b) above, you will not be entitled to any refund or remission of fees or supplemental charges due (whether paid or payable) and the deposit will be forfeited.
 However, in such circumstances, fees in lieu of notice will not be payable and any prepaid fees will be refunded.

 (e) The School will act in a way which is fair in all the circumstances when taking decisions under this Clause 7.
 The review of serious disciplinary matters is governed by the Complaints Procedure, a copy of which is available on the website or as a hard copy from Reception.